 Here’s how it works: type outline.com/ (including that slash) before the URL of the page that has the paywall.
 For example, outline.com/techy.zone would load this website through Outline.com.

-Depending on the design of the paywall, it might just be a literal pop-up that you can delete.
+Depending on the site design, it might just be a literal pop-up that you can delete.
 I’ve seen this to be the case many times where the paywall is blocking the page from being seen fully but it’s really just an extra layer that can be removed to reveal the content behind it.

-Here’s an example of one of the paywalls you might see on The Washington Post:
+Here’s an example of one of the pop-ups you might see on The Washington Post:

 You can see the page behind the pop-up but there isn’t an exit button.
 Instead of subscribing or signing in like they want you to, do this: